Investor Relations

 Details on how the Company applies the principles of the QCA Code are set out below.

-Principle 1: Establish a strategy and business model which promote long-term value for shareholders
+Principle 1: Establish a purpose, strategy and business model which promote long-term value for shareholders

-Newmark Security is a leading provider of people and data management and physical security solutions through its subsidiaries, Grosvenor Technology Limited and Safetell Limited, in the UK, and Grosvenor Technology LLC in the USA, with exports to Europe and USA, and worldwide through our established customer base.
 The Company aims to help address some of the major challenges facing corporations in an environment of ever-increasing global security concerns and add value for all our stakeholders through partnership and innovation.
 We will continue to develop exceptional and secure products backed up by industry leading support.
 The Company strategy is focused on delivering growth through the development of new products, providing its customers with much-needed peace of mind whilst also improving business efficiency and flexibility through innovative technology.
-The three core markets served, Access Control, Human Capital Management (HCM) and physical security, are anticipated by industry analysts to grow significantly in the medium to long-term.
-The company takes a ‘deep and narrow’ approach in each of these markets through the provision of products and services that are highly developed and specialist, thus delivering tangible added value to its downstream partners and creating barriers to entry to potential competitors.
+The three core markets served, Human Capital Management (HCM), Access Control and physical security, are anticipated by industry analysts to grow significantly in the medium to long-term.
+The Company takes a ‘deep and narrow’ approach in each of these markets through the provision of products and services that are highly developed and specialist, thus delivering tangible added value to its downstream partners and creating barriers to entry to potential competitors.

-Principle 2: Seek to understand and meet shareholder needs and expectations
+Principle 3: Seek to understand and meet shareholder needs and expectations

+The Company engages with shareholders through a variety of traditional and digital media.
+In addition to regulatory announcements and reports, the Company communicates through a variety of channels.
+The CEO and CFO participate in online investor presentations to talk through the Company’s Interim and Full Year results which include a questions and answers segment at the end.
+The CEO also conducts interviews with online investor news platforms and channels as well as giving regular non-material updates on social media platforms.
+The Company makes non-regulatory announcements in industry, trade and general business publications and regulatory announcements through RNS feeds.
 The Board members attend AGMs and welcome shareholder attendance.
-Our corporate broker maintains a dialogue with our institutional investors and arranges meetings with the Executive Directors as required.
-The website contains an overview of the markets operated in, the Company’s vision and strategy and multi-media detail of the separate Physical Security Solutions and People and Data Management divisions.
+Our corporate broker maintains a dialogue with current and potential investors and arranges meetings with the Executive Directors as required.
+The website contains an overview of the markets operated in, the Company’s vision and strategy and multi-media detail of the separate People and Data Management and Physical Security Solutions divisions.
 Historic reports, statements, announcements and share price information are also accessible within the website – https://newmarksecurity.com.

 The Company recognises that there are several resources and relationships that are considered to be strategically important.
 These include major clients, key suppliers, value added resellers and our banking partners, and these relationships are managed at a senior level within each division with the most important receiving additional executive attention.